chisel/argumental/README.md

 > **NOTE:** The data state is different when an [immediate option](#immediate-options) is parsed.

-Registering event handlers for default events is [context-based](#context-and-chaining), meaning each call to the `on()` method registers the handler in the current context (command-specific, globally, or top-level).
+Registering event handlers for default events is [context-based](#context-and-chaining), meaning each call to the `on()` method registers the handler in the current context (command-specific, shared, global, or top-level).

 > **NOTE:** When the top-level command has no definitions (no arguments, options, or actions) and the [`topLevelPlainHelp` option](./docs/API.md#configoptions) is true (default state), no default events would be emitted when the top command is executed.